marvinkome/thorium-extension/readme.txt

 == Description ==

 Adds sections and new features to Thorium WordPress theme.
 6 sections (Services, Portfolio, About Us, Team, Clients, Contact) are included to make your homepage look awesome.
-You can download <a href="http://www.acosmin.com/theme/businessx/?utm_source=wporg&utm_medium=readme&utm_campaign=bx_plugin_page" title="Download Thorium WordPress Theme" rel="friend">Thorium WordPress theme</a> from here.

 == Changelog ==